 Update Regarding COVID-19 and Inclusion Programming:

-All Inclusion Programs and have been postponed until further notice.
-In-person programming will not begin until King County reaches Phase 4 of the Safe Start Plan
+All in-person Inclusion Programs and have been postponed until further notice.
+In-person programming will not begin until King County reaches Phase 4 of the Safe Start Plan.
+Virtual Programming is ongoing.

 Although our programming is on pause, there are still many things we can do to stay healthy, happy and engaged.
 Below is a list of resources that can help you and your loved ones during these difficult times.
 Many of these tools are designed for people with disabilities, but these tools can be helpful to people of all abilities as well.
 If you have resources that you would like to share, please email Kevin Hutchinson at email@example.com and they can be added to the list.

-There will be virtual “Learn 4 Life” courses starting in June.
+There will be virtual “Learn 4 Life” courses starting in September.
 You can register through this link.
+Friendship Theatre will also begin virtually in September.
 I will also be offering one-on-one meetings for those who would like to have a conversation about any topic regarding this pandemic.
 Anyone including participants, caregivers, or parents can sign up for a time slot.
 These meetings can be via phone call, Skype, Zoom or FaceTime.
 Please click the link below and list your name and phone number or username for an online tool.

 The Arc of King County– This webpage has tons of resources for people with disabilities including Special Education support, COVID-19 information regarding people with disabilities, FAQs regarding stimilus checks, and much more.
 Click Here